65 Assisted Living Communities near Raleigh

 - Is there any live entertainment provided?
 If so, what kind, and how often?

 - Is there someone on staff who coordinates home healthcare visits from a nurse, physical therapist, etc., if needed?

+There’s no such thing as knowing too much in advance.
 Knowing the right questions to ask of staff when on a community tour is a great way to get a handle on what levels of quality and service the community provides.
 Take a look at our complete list of 74 questions to ask when touring prospective communities.